ilbers/isar/testsuite/README.md

 a common case for downstream that use `kas` to handle layers they use.

-In this case it's important to adjust `PYTHONPATH` variable before running avocado so that isar testsuite files could be found:
+In this case it's important to adjust `PYTHONPATH` variable before running avocado so that Isar testsuite files could be found:

 ```
 # TESTSUITEDIR="/work/isar/testsuite"